evitanegara/Retail-Bicycle-Sales-Analysis-using-SQL/README.md

 - Products like All-Purpose Bike Stand and Classic Vests showed growth over 2 years, suggesting sustainable popularity.
 -  2013 marked the peak sales year for most SKUs, with a significant drop-off in 2014 across categories.

+ This query evaluates how each product performs year-over-year by comparing current sales with previous year sales and categorizing the trend.
 ```sql
 Year-over-Year Product Performance
 WITH yearly_product_sales AS (